CathalD/BlueCarbon_Eelgrass_Workshop/03_Field_Methods/README.md

 This section is the workshop's **collecting the data** job.
 Once the sampling design is set ([Section 2](../02_Project_Planning/)), it's time for the field team to collect **sediment cores** at the planned locations.
-Here we cover the necessary equipment, tips for consistent coring, careful compaction measurement, and completing data sheets to prevent problems that can't be fixed later.
+Here we cover the necessary equipment, tips for consistent coring, careful compaction measurement, and completing data sheets.

 This section follows WWF-Canada's field guide (*Part 2: Obtaining Sediment Cores*, pp. 8–14 of the [Coastal Blue Carbon Field Guide](../Coastal-Blue-Carbon-Field-Guide-FINAL.pdf)), as well as some accompanying videos.
 The method shown is push (percussion) coring with a PVC pipe, a method that is commonly used in coastal ecosystems.
 Note that equipment requirements are